kunduan2/pytorch_for_begineers/README.md

 # Git-hub-Pytorch_for_begineer

-This project includes:
+This project includes (chronologically):
 1. Pytorch practise codes
+2. NN_not_using_function: A image classification problem using pytorch in a simplistic way
-2. Neural Network with 2 hidden layer
+3. Neural Network with 2 hidden layer

 ## Sub-header